denten-books/plain-text/2-device.md

 representation in terms of its delayed effects, that is, ultimately, a type of a remote control mechanism.
 And finally, Wittgenstein imagines a mediating layer that holds the rules for translation between state and symbol.
-All of these features, along with a penchant for ambiguous thought experimentation, pass directly from Wittgenstein to Turing.
-Turing consequently attempts to clean up after his teacher's profusion of broken interpretation machines.
+All of these features, along with a collection of hypothetical machines in various states of disrepair, pass directly from Wittgenstein to Turing.

-Instead, he gives us one thought experiment, encompassing all possible center and edge cases.
-In addition, Turing describes the minimal physical requirements needed to actually build such a contraption.
-Turing imagines the universal metaphor machine, given the right requirements, able to convert any symbolic input into the corresponding physical state of the mechanism.
+Turing's machine offers a strikingly minimalist response to the legacy of automated hermeneutics.
+His universal machine subsumes all of Wittgenstein's examples, forming the minimally-viable blueprint for generalized symbolic manipulation.
+To function, Turing's machine needs only the following three
+components: (a) a storage medium capable of holding symbolic inscription, (b) a reading and writing mechanism to operate on the symbols, and (c) a way to transform external symbolic states into internal states of the mechanism.
+Given these three characteristics, the machine becomes a universal mechanism.
+The universal Turing machine can take on the function of any other machine, as long as that machine's state is amenable to symbolic representation.
+The universal machine takes machine states as its input.
 It is a machine that "traces the mechanism" of all other metaphoric mechanisms.

-#### Turing's Paper

-In the face of this tradition, Turing's machine offers a strikingly minimalist response.
-The Turing machine is simply a machine
+In this lies the essence of Turing computation.

 Turing begins his paper suggestively: "we may compare a man in the process of computing a real number to a machine that is only capable of a finite number